Much-loved resorts & some of the UK's best hidden gems, Wales has it all

 - Vibrant capital city of Cardiff

-- Majestic castles and stunning unspoilt scenery
+- Majestic castles & stunning unspoilt scenery

-Popular golf destinations in Wale
+Popular golf packages in Wales

-What makes golf in Wales so special?
+What makes a golf package in Wales so special?

 Golf in Wales is golf as it should be — offering unspoiled landscapes, breathtaking vistas, and a friendly welcome wherever you go.
 You will no doubt recognize many of its famous courses as well as be astounded by the quality of golf and the great value that can be found in the Principality.